Humboldt-Universität zu Berlin - Mikrobiologie

 C-di-GMP signaling in E. coli biofilm formation

 Several of these DGCs (DgcE, DgcM) and PDEs (PdeH, PdeR) and the MerR-like transcription factor (TF) MrlA specifically regulate the transcription of csgD, which encodes a biofilm regulator essential for producing amyloid curli fibres and cellulose as a biofilm matrix.
 This system operates as a signaling cascade, in which c-di-GMP controlled by the DGC/PDE pair DgcE/PdeH (module I) regulates the activity of the DgcM/PdeR pair (module II).
 Via multiple direct interactions, the two module II proteins interact with MlrA.
-PdeR acts as a connector between modules I and II and operates as a trigger enzyme: its direct inhibition of the DGC DgcM and the TF MlrA is relieved when it binds and degrades c-di-GMP generated by module I. As a consequence, DgcM then also generates c-di-GMP which provides for a positive feedback.
+By sensing c-di-GMP generated by module I, PdeR acts as a connector between modules I and II and operates as a trigger enzyme: its direct inhibition of the DGC DgcM and the TF MlrA is relieved when it binds and degrades c-di-GMP generated by module I. As a consequence, DgcM then also generates c-di-GMP which provides for a positive feedback.
 In addition, DgcM – by direct and specific interaction – activates MlrA and RpoS-RNAP to initiate csgD transcription.
-CsgD then turns on the curli genes as well as dgcC, which encodes a DGC that specifically activates cellulose synthase.
-Overall, the combination of DGC/PDE activity with highly specific regulatory protein-protein interactions, is likely to represent a general principle in local c-di-GMP signaling.
+CsgD then turns on the curli genes as well as dgcC, which encodes a DGC that specifically and locally activates cellulose synthase.
+Overall, the combination of DGC/PDE activity with highly specific regulatory protein-protein interactions, represents a general principle in local c-di-GMP signaling.

-Questions currently addressed in our group include the following:
+Questions recently addressed in our group have included the following:

 • Are there additional PDEs like PdeR, that act as 'trigger enzymes' in local c-di-GMP signaling?